 Exxaro's export sales reduced from 7.6Mt in 2021 to 5.2Mt in 2022 due to lower railings to RBCT.
 To mitigate the impact of the lower rail performance, Exxaro has successfully exported via alternative export ports and continues to strategically develop alternative routes to market.

-Cause Implications for Exxaro Our strategic response Security-related downtime (cable theft, vandalism and sabotage)Locomotive availability Reduced export volumes and increased cost of alternative logistics channels TFR engagementDevelop alternative routes to market
+- Security-related downtime (cable theft, vandalism and sabotage) - · Locomotive availability